-The 4th Year, leading to the MEng degree, consists of advanced subjects and a major project.
+The 4th Year, leading to the MEng degree, consists of advanced subjects and a major project in which a typical industrial environment is simulated.
+The project accounts for half of the final year and places a greater demand on you as an MEng student in terms of your organisational, interpersonal and problem-solving skills than you will have faced in earlier years.
+In addition to the project, you will take four elective modules.
 Fourth year options contain material usually covered at postgraduate level and involve specialisation.
 The 4th Year therefore will challenge you to develop and apply your intellectual prowess, problem-solving skills, independence and project-management skills.
 All these are central to the profile of a well-rounded engineer which industry wishes to see in graduates.
-Having graduated on the MEng programme, you have satisfied the academic requirements for attaining the Chartered Engineer status and you can apply for this status once you have gained and evidenced sufficient professional experience.